Adult Material

-Adult industry professionals Rebecca More and Danny D were advisors and coaches for the series, with Danny having a small part in episode two, as journalist Sam Pike.

 Synopsis

 The series follows Hayley Burrows, ostensibly an ordinary hardworking mum-of-three who has been working as Jolene Dollar in the adult entertainment industry for many years.
-Her life is dramatically changed by an incident between Amy, a new girl in the industry and an American hardcore actor, Tom Pain.
+Her life is dramatically changed by an incident between Amy, a new girl in the industry, and an American hardcore actor, Tom Pain.

 Jolene meets MP Stella Maitland on a talk show, just before Stella is exposed for downloading porn on her work computer.
 With her home life falling apart and facing health issues, Jolene decides to quit the industry and gets a job in a coffee bar.

 While facing a defamation trial for speaking out about Amy's treatment, Jolene, now supported by the disgraced Stella, goes to extreme lengths to save her family from financial ruin.